 In the South Island both coasts were used.
 When the explorers Thomas Brunner and Charles Heaphy came down the West Coast in 1846, they met 25 Māori heading in the other direction.

 Inland North Island routes were along ridges or carved through the bush.
-Near Rotorua, for example, there was a track from Rotomā north to the coast at Matatā, and just west was the more famous ‘Hongi’s track’.
+Near Rotorua, for example, there was a track from Rotomā to the coast at Matatā, and just to the west was the more famous ‘Hongi’s track’.
 Such tracks were used by Māori going to the coast for kai moana (seafood), and by war parties.

 The South Island interior was criss-crossed with tracks used by parties seeking pounamu (greenstone, or New Zealand jade), which is found only on the western side of the Southern Alps.
 The trails usually ran up river valleys and over passes.